 The West Seattle region represents 2.2% of the Specialty Area 153 population.
 The improvements tend to be mid-rise buildings.
 The West Seattle region is characterized by its walkable commercial districts and popular parks including Alki Beach.
 West Seattle is an ideal location for residents looking for urban conveniences and a family oriented neighborhood.
 A brief summary of current projects in West Seattle is provided below:

 • Quail Park Memory Care of West Seattle - The project is a fourstory, 48 unit assisted care facility specializing in dementia and Alzheimer's care.
 Onsite resident amenities include a dining area, lounge, theater, activity space and an outdoor patio.
-It is located in the Alaska Junction and is expected to be complete in 2018.
+It is located in the Alaska Junction and was completed in 2018.

 • Aegis of West Seattle - This is a three-story, 83 unit assisted care facility.
 The units will be a mix of studio, one and two-bedroom apartments with kitchenettes.
 Aegis of West Seattle will also include Memory care for residents with Alzheimer's disease and dementia.
 Resident amenities will include dining, wellness and fitness center, concert and lecture space, craft room, movie theater and library.
-It is expected to be complete in 2018.
+Construction was completed in 2018.